haikieu/sweetcorn/README.md

 }
 ```

 That code can be copied and pasted into a new text file (in Xcode, use `File -> New -> File...` and create an empty file under `Other`).
-If the code above is saved o a file named `monochrome.cikernel`, a `CIColorKernel` would be created with this code:
+If the code above is saved to a file named `monochrome.cikernel`, a `CIColorKernel` would be created with this code:

 ```
-lazy var nebulaKernel: CIColorKernel =
+lazy var monochromeKernel: CIColorKernel =
 {
-    let nebulaShaderPath = NSBundle.mainBundle().pathForResource("monochrome", ofType: "cikernel")
+    let monochromeShaderPath = NSBundle.mainBundle().pathForResource("monochrome", ofType: "cikernel")

-    guard let path = nebulaShaderPath,
+    guard let path = monochromeShaderPath,
         code = try?
 String(contentsOfFile: path),
         kernel = CIColorKernel(string: code) else
     {